 California law (AB 939) required all cities and counties to reduce the amount of waste they sent to landfills by 50% by the year 2000.
-The City of Los Angeles met and surpassed that goal (more information found at san.lacity.org/solid_resources/recycling/services/ab939.htm), and has adopted the further goal of reducing landfilled waste by 70% by the year 2015.
+The City of Los Angeles met and surpassed that goal (more information found at http://lacitysan.org/solid_resources/recycling/index.htm)

 One of the largest single components of the City’s waste stream is greenwaste (grass and tree trimmings, leaves, garden waste and other vegetable material).
 The Bureau of Sanitation operates three mulching/composting facilities: the Harbor Yard Trimmings Facility in San Pedro, which uses the contents of the Bureau-collected residential green bins in the Harbor area; the Griffith Park Composting Facility, which uses greenwaste from Griffith Park, biosolids from the Hyperion Wastewater Treatment Plant and animal waste from the Los Angeles Zoo; and the Lopez Canyon Environmental Center, which uses greenwaste collected by the City’s Bureau of Sanitation and tree trimmings generated by private contractors to mix with horse manure collected from nearby residents.
 The mulch and compost produced by these three facilities is a high-quality product, and is given away free, to community gardens, City residents, businesses and farmers.